Skip to main content

 • Data model for revenue metrics / attestations and how they attach to loan requests.

-• Architecture doc describing how Ika dWallets and policy controls secure:
+• Architecture doc describing how the Ika integration secures:

 • Borrower and lender positions.